apache/cordova-ios/README.md

 A. The Active SDK for the project is set to "Use Base SDK", change it to one of the iPhone targets in the drop-down.
 Unfortunately this is a user-specific project setting and cannot be set in the Xcode template.

+Q. I get this "_kUTTypeImage" link error.
+How do I fix it?

+A. This relates to framework added for the new UIImagePickerController delegate.
+Add "MobileCoreServices.framework" to your project.
+This only relates to pre-existing projects that have updated their PhoneGapLib.
+New projects should not see this error.

 BUGS?
 -----
 File them at [http://phonegap.lighthouseapp.com](http://phonegap.lighthouseapp.com/projects/20116-iphone)